 We scale down $\alpha$ for the synthetic images to prevent the diffusion model from overfitting to the synthetic artifacts when learning to compose the scene and exploit the synthetic data mainly for improving the spelling correctness with the help of the recognition network.
-We observe this simple loss scaling significantly improves the generated image quality.
-Loss turns related to the recognition network are identical to the ones used in the English scene-text generation.
+We observe that this simple loss scaling effectively improves the generated image quality.
+Loss terms related to the recognition network are identical to the ones used in the English scene-text generation.